-When the newly hatched adult butterflies take flight in fall, they head for warmer areas as quickly as possible, feeding and storing fat as they go.
+When the newly hatched adult butterflies take flight in fall, they head for warmer areas as quickly as possible, feeding on nectar flowers and storing fat as they go.
+Streams of fluttering monarchs funnel through the Midwest and eastern states.
 They fly south by riding on wind and thermal currents, even if it is not a direct route.
 As they get farther south, they become more selective and ride higher on the thermals to conserve energy.
+They rest only briefly before their flyways converge in Texas and millions of butterflies make a beeline for the border.
 Once they reach Texas and the Gulf of Mexico, they begin a more direct route and fly closer to the ground, unless the winds are blowing in the right direction.
 While traveling across the Gulf, they rest on various structures, such as oil rigs and ships.

 When they arrive at their mountainous roosting sites in Mexico and California, the butterflies congregate in huge groups, numbering in the hundreds of thousands.
-The orange-and-black striped beauties often cover entire groves of trees—dangling from every branch and limb.
+The journey continues south until they reach the high mountain oyamel fir trees in central and southern Mexico.
+The forest becomes draped in orange and black as the fatigued fliers seek refuge on the trees’ branches for the winter.
+Monarchs often cover entire groves of trees—dangling from every branch and limb.
 There, at elevations of 10,000 feet, they remain semi-dormant for the winter.
-As winter ends, the butterflies increase their activity and fly farther and farther from the colony until they begin to return north.
-They then mate and lay their eggs along the route, and the next generations complete the migration journey back to their original summer range.

 Mysterious as it may be, there are several theories about how and why the monarchs migrate.
 One theory is that the monarch originally was a tropical species that followed its main food source, milkweed, as the plant became more common in the North after the last ice age.
 Unable to withstand cold winters, the butterfly would head south each winter and return north in spring.